Sustain / Real Bread Campaign / Recipes

 *or take the black seeds from the pods and crush until you have that much

 250g Caster sugar

-Cinnamon powder to taste (“We like it to get quite dark brown.”)
+2tbs or more Cinnamon powder, to taste (“We like it to get quite dark brown.”)

 Make the dough by rubbing the butter into the flour or use a mixer.
 Add in the rest of the dry ingredients and mix together, followed by the eggs and milk.
 Mix up using a dough hook or knead together by hand for a few minutes.

 Cover the dough and leave to rise at room temperature for about an hour until doubled in size (though it won’t rise as much as a plain dough) and then gently deflate to get rid of any large gas pockets – you want an even textured crumb.